-The 1980s: a decade remembered for perms and shoulder pads, Walkmans and Rubik's Cubes, MTV and iconically cheesy movies.
+The 1980s: a decade remembered for big hair and even bigger shoulder pads, Walkmans and Rubik's Cubes, slash neck tops and legwarmers, MTV and iconically cheesy movies.

-Perhaps not, on the surface, our finest period as a species – but take a look at some of the records that were released and it's not difficult to see the cultural significance of that ten years.
+Perhaps on the surface not our finest period as a species – but take a look at some of the records that were released and it's not difficult to see the cultural significance of that ten years.

 From a golden era for hip-hop to records that would shape alternative rock for the next 30 years, the albums below – though, as ever, not an exhaustive list – are as pivotal as they are prodigious.

-And what's more, they'll all provide a smashing test for your speakers.
+And what's more, they all provide a splendid test for your speakers.
 So turn your amplifier up to 11 and let a few of these spin.

 90 by 808 State (1989)